 By extending the phase-space, symplectic variables and one-form will be extended as

 Calculating corresponding symplectic two-form we have

 which has the following zero modes

 These null vectors are the generators of gauge symmetries, since their contraction with the gradient of the potential does not produce any constraint \cite{G2}.
-We can use the linear combination of these null vectors,
+One can use the linear combination of these null vectors as,

 In order to compute $ L_{WZ} $, we must be assured that no other constraint is produced.
 This mandatory condition generates an iterative system of differential equations, defined by the following equation,